 Children who lack strong early literacy skills start out behind and have difficulty catching up in school.
-According to the Ohio Kindergarten Readiness Assessment, only 40% of children entered kindergarten in 2015 with all the skills, knowledge, and abilities needed to handle kindergarten-level instruction.
+According to the Ohio Kindergarten Readiness Assessment, only 36.5% of children entered kindergarten in 2023 with all the skills, knowledge, and abilities needed to handle kindergarten-level instruction.

-The 2017 National Assessment of Educational Progress reported that 29% of Ohio fourth graders struggle with comprehending and successfully using what they read.
-The percentage of unsuccessful readers is even higher in low-income families and ethnic minority groups.
+The most recent National Assessment of Educational Progress (2024) reported that 38% of Ohio fourth graders performed below the NEAP Basic level in reading, which indicates they struggle with comprehending and successfully using what they read.
+The percentage of struggling readers is even higher in low-income families and marginalized communities.